+Butternut squash, Brussels sprouts, cranberries, apples… they warm the heart as much as they do the stomach.
+And the best part is: There are endless ways to prepare them.
 Full of fresh veggies and festive add-ins like spiced nuts and splashes of maple, fall salads bring together the best of the season without resulting in post-Thanksgiving dinner belly bloat.
 So get roasting, feasting, and mixin’ and matchin’ with these nine salad recipes—Turkey Day can wait.

 Perfect as a side dish or main course, this shaved Brussels sprouts salad covers all the bases: It’s full of fiber-filled greens, refreshing lemon, and a healthy dose of saturated fat and calcium.
-To really hit a fall home run, serve it with a small bowl of sweet potato soup.
+To really hit a home run, serve it with a small bowl of sweet potato soup.

 Most fall salad recipes stick to goat cheese and pecorino, but this dish uses feta as a tart twist—and perfect complement to the apple cider dressing.
-Requiring only 15 minutes of kitchen time, this meal is the perfect last-minute meal for hectic weeknights.
+Requiring only 15 minutes of kitchen time, this dish is the perfect last-minute meal for hectic weeknights.